turbopope/js-island-finder/readme.md

 `npm install` once.

-Then analyze a repo and generate a report on a repo with the `index` script.
+Then `npm run index /path/to/repo out/repo` to generate a report for the given into a target folder.
 The report should be analyzed by a developer to identify Islands of Knowledge.
+Or run `npm run scan_for_islands out/repo/uses.csv` to produce a metric-based interpretation.

+`npm test` to run the (few) unit tests.

-All scripts are located in the `bin/` directory.
+All individual scripts are located in and can be run from the `bin/` directory or with `npm run`.
+They are described below.

 ### index